 Setup & Design

 Oco Pro is a sturdy camera that is technically marketed at small businesses.
 While Oco wants to sell their camera to small businesses, I don't see why you couldn't put the camera in your home.
 After all, it can withstand heat, cold, rain, or snow.
-The dome version can operate in an environment with temperatures between -22° and 140°F. (To compare, Nest Cam's new outdoor camera only operates in temperatures between 32° and 104°F.) The bullet version is a little less rugged.
+The dome version is also vandal-resistant with the highest rating in the IK scale (IK 10).
+The dome version can operate in an environment with temperatures between -14° and 122°F. (To compare, Nest Cam's new outdoor camera only operates in temperatures between 32° and 104°F.) The bullet version is a little less rugged.
 It can only operate in temperatures between 14°F and 122°F. Both versions have an IP rating of 66.
 That said, you can install Oco Pro almost anywhere, so why not allow it to protect your home?

 Oco Pro Image & Video Quality

 Oco Pro offers a Full HD (1080p) resolution and a 2MP image sensor.
 It also has the ability to zoom in digitally up to 8x.

-In addition to Oco Pro's high resolution, it uses Wide Dynamic Range (WDR) to produce better images.
-WDR is a technology that increases a camera's dynamic range, allowing it to clearly capture both bright and dim areas in a single frame.
+In addition to Oco Pro's high resolution, it uses Digital Wide Dynamic Range (DWDR a.k.a.
+HDR) to produce better images.
+DWDR is a technology that increases a camera's dynamic range, allowing it to clearly capture both bright and dim areas in a single frame.
 In regards to an outdoor camera, this feature is vital.
 Without it, changing light patterns will make it very difficult to view detail within the image capture.

 As mentioned above, the Dome and Bullet versions are the same until we get to the viewing angle.
 The Oco Pro Dome has a slightly wider viewing angle of 106 degrees compared to Oco Pro Bullet, which has a 100-degree viewing angle.
-On the other hand, Bullet has more IR LEDs which gives it a better night vision experience.
+On the other hand, Bullet has more IR LEDs which gives it a slightly better night vision experience.
 It promises up to 100ft. of night vision range.
-The Dome only has 10 IR LEDs and its night vision range is 35ft.
+The Dome's night vision range isn't far behind.
+It can see up to 98 ft. in the dark.

 Oco Pro to Enhance Home Security